mvk059/Gallery-Obvious/Readme.md

 ### Open and Run Project in Android Studio
 Open the project in Android Studio and click RUN.
 Simple.

+### Features
+ - Implemented Images Grid Screen and Image Detail Screen as mentioned in the assignment.
+ - Added an extra screen which shows the HD image in full screen.
+ - Added unit test cases for the view model class

 ### Libraries
 1. Glide
 2. Viewpager2